 Smart Edits is a claims optimization tool that identifies billing errors within a claim and allows care providers the opportunity to review and repair problematic claims.
 Smart Edits are sent within 24 hours of a claim submission, so you can review identified claims in a matter of hours instead of potential claims denials days later.

 When claims are submitted accurately and in compliance with the latest policies and regulations, it results in less re-work, quicker approvals and faster payments.

 Catch and fix claim errors before claims are processed, resulting in shorter wait time.

-Smart Edits are delivered via electronic data interchange (EDI) so no software required.
+Smart Edits are delivered via electronic data interchange (EDI) process workflow, so no software is required.

 The Smart Edits tool detects and flags errors within 24 hours of submitting a claim, prompting a Smart Edits message on your 277CA clearinghouse rejection report.
 How you respond to a Smart Edit depends on the type of Smart Edit that you receive.

 Return Edits: These edits are sent when a claim you submitted may be delayed or denied, due to potential billing errors.